emekaorji/api-with-react/README.md

 # api-with-react
 ### Learning:
-Using randomuser api to with react
+Using randomuser api to with react.